 Jenna enjoys working with clinically complex adolescents and young adults who have a history of acute or long-term trauma, grief, and insecure or disorganized attachment styles.
+She also works specifically with trauma resolution by helping facilitate positive changes in the physiological states of depression and anxiety.
 Her clients tend to be bright, strong-willed, and big-hearted but present with depression, anxiety, suicidality/ideation and PTSD.
 They often feel overwhelmed and shut down due to difficult life events and family dynamics.
 She weaves Somatic Experiencing, family systems, clinical aromatherapy, and mindfulness practices into her relational and transpersonal approach to psychotherapy.

 Education & Prior Work Experience:

 Jenna grew up in the San Francisco Bay Area.
 Self-development has always been important to her and she has infused that love into many positions she's had as a counselor, mentor, and leader.
 She earned her undergraduate degree in Anthropology from UCLA, where she also competed at the national level for the UCLA triathlon team and helped conduct published studies in biological anthropology and psychology.
 She also discovered her love for the practice of yoga when she went through a traumatic loss at a young age.
 Yoga and therapy helped her heal and set her firmly on the path of helping others.